Sister of accused Boston Marathon bombers pleads not guilty to bomb threat

 Aliana Tsarnaev, 24, sister of Dzhokhar and Tamerlan Tsarnaev, was arraigned on two counts of aggravated harassment in the second degree, a misdemeanor, in state Supreme Court in Manhattan.

-She was later released on $5,000 bail, under condition that she have no contact with the alleged victim.
+Bail was set at $5,000 with the condition that she have no contact with the alleged victim.
 If convicted, she faces a maximum penalty of up to a year in jail.

 Wearing a light brown head scarf and a black abaya, or floor-length cloak, she was accompanied by her husband and her attorney in the New York City courtroom.
 She remained silent throughout the hearing, clasping her hands together.